Emmanuel00885566/create-your-shop-backend/README.md

 - **Middlewares:** Handle authentication, authorization, and error control.
 - **Config** – Contains app configuration such as Multer setup and database connection.
 This separation ensures cleaner code, easier debugging, and future scalability.

-## Project Architecture

-The backend follows a modular MVC (Model-View-Controller) pattern:
-- **Models** – Define database schemas and relationships using Mongoose.
-- **Controllers** – Contain logic for each route (handling requests, validations, and responses).
-- **Routes** – Map endpoints to corresponding controllers.
-- **Middlewares** – Handle authentication and error management.

 ## Folder Structure